 N11.
-The Companies Act does not directlyexpressly deal withaddress the directors' responsibilities responsibilities responsibilities inferred by the requirement for the Board to approve the financial statements.
-Accordingly the directors' responsibility paragraph in the assurance provider's auditor's report or the independent reviewer's report states that the directors are responsible for such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Companies Act does not directly deal with the directors' responsibility regarding internal control.
+However, this responsibility is inferred by the requirement for the Board to approve54 the financial statements.
+Accordingly the directors' responsibility paragraph in the assurance provider's report states that the directors are responsible for such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error55.